Hackbridge Primary School

 The building also maximises renewable energy supply, with the roof featuring extensive photovoltaic solar panels, of which the school only uses 75% of the of the 100% renewable energy that it generates on the site.
 The remaining 25% is exported to the grid, saving in the region of £800 a year, resulting in net zero operational carbon in line with the UKGBC framework approach.

 From the largest non-domestic project, the Centre for Medicine at the University of Leicester, to the largest secondary school, the Harris Academy in Sutton, we are the UK’s leading Passivhaus contractor.

-We work with you to identify in use energy savings, to bridge the performance gap and drive down energy costs.
+We work with you to identify energy savings, so we can bridge any performance gap and drive down operational costs.